BulandaK/real-time-chat-ui/README.md

 # real-time-chat-ui
-project to learn new technologies
+project to learn new (backend) technologies.
+This is UI.